aklomp/shrinkpdf/README.md

 ## Usage

-Download the script by clicking the filename at the top of the box.
-Make it executable.
+Download the script and make it executable.
 If you run it with no arguments, it prints a usage summary.
 If you run it with a single argument -- the name of the pdf to shrink -- it writes the result to `stdout`:

 ```sh
 ./shrinkpdf.sh in.pdf > out.pdf